MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-ieventdetectoroemadaptervtbl.md

 ## -description

-IEventDetectorOemAdapterVtbl structure created by the IDL.
+IEventDetectorOemAdapterVtbl structure is an artifact created by the IDL.
+It is reserved for Microsoft use.

 ## -struct-fields